sys1yagi/PrimeCounter/README.md

 PrimeCounter
 ============

+## About

+This is Sublime Text 2 plugin.

-sublime text 2 plugin. count up prime in status bar. joke plugin.
+count up prime in status bar!

+This plugin is joke application...

+## Usage

+start or stop count up prime.

+`ctrl+shift+p`